Trip Dates: July 15, 2025 & May 28, 2026

 .

-After a final short traverse, you will emerge from the forest and arrive at the edge of a 45-degree rock slope (0.75 miles + 550 feet from TH).
-This is the base of Spouse Wall.
+To reach Fusarium and Aspergillus, follow the left branch steeply uphill for 100 vertical feet, then make a final short traverse.
+You will emerge from the forest and arrive at the edge of a 45-degree rock slope (0.75 miles + 550 feet from TH).
 The Aspergillus and Fusarium routes begin on a sloping ledge about 10 and 15 yards, respectively, beyond the forest.

 .